olivier-2018/Data-Engineering_ETL-medaillon_Airflow-DBT/docs/ARCHITECTURE.md

 Only **one** domain runs as persistent Spark Structured Streaming: truck position.
 Everything else — customer, product, order, payment, and inventory events — runs as periodic incremental batch, orchestrated by Airflow.
-This was a deliberate design decision, refined twice during implementation:
+This is a deliberate design decision and only aims at showcasing airflow with Spark incrementatiobatch jobs.

-1. **Initially**, all "hot path" domains (orders, payments, inventory, truck-position) were planned as persistent streaming, with customer/product as periodic batch.
-2. **Revised**: orders/payments/inventory moved to periodic batch too, since none of them have a genuine sub-minute freshness requirement — only the live truck map does.
-This freed real resources (see below) and left one consistent ingestion mechanism (Kafka-offset-tracked periodic batch) for five of the six domains.
+Limitations explained:
-3. **A hard platform constraint reinforced this**: Spark Standalone does **not support `--deploy-mode cluster` for Python applications at all** (confirmed directly — `SparkException: Cluster deploy mode is currently not supported for python applications on standalone clusters`).
-A persistent streaming job's driver, in client mode, blocks for the query's entire (indefinite) lifetime — completely wrong for an Airflow `SparkSubmitOperator` task, which would occupy a LocalExecutor slot forever.
-The truck-position job runs as its **own docker-compose service** (`spark-streaming-truck-position`, `restart: unless-stopped`) specifically because of this — Docker supervises it directly, and `bronze_streaming_supervisor_dag.py` only monitors/alerts (checks Spark Master's REST API, raises `AirflowException` if the app isn't listed as running) rather than attempting to resubmit it.
+- Spark Standalone does **not support `--deploy-mode cluster` for Python applications**.
+- A persistent streaming job's driver, in client mode, blocks for the query's entire (indefinite) lifetime — completely wrong for an Airflow
+`SparkSubmitOperator` task, which would occupy a LocalExecutor slot forever.
+- The truck-position job runs as its **own docker-compose service** (`spark-streaming-truck-position`, `restart: unless-stopped`) specifically because of this — Docker supervises it directly, and `bronze_streaming_supervisor_dag.py` only monitors/alerts (checks Spark Master's REST API, raises `AirflowException` if the app isn't listed as running) rather than attempting to resubmit it.

 ### Kafka Connect JDBC Sink was considered and rejected for the streaming job

 Kafka Connect's JDBC Sink connector is the more idiomatic, lower-code way to do a pure Kafka→Postgres copy, and was seriously evaluated as a replacement for the hand-rolled `foreachBatch` Spark job.
-It was rejected for three concrete reasons: (1) it would remove the project's only Spark Streaming example, working against the stated Airflow+dbt+Spark learning goal; (2) it can't express `ST_MakePoint(lon, lat)::geography` inline — the sink maps fields straight to columns, so PostGIS construction would need a generated-column/trigger workaround;
+It was rejected for three concrete reasons:
+- (1) it would remove the project's only Spark Streaming example, working against the stated Airflow+dbt+Spark learning goal;
+- (2) it can't express `ST_MakePoint(lon, lat)::geography` inline — the sink maps fields straight to columns, so PostGIS construction would need a generated-column/trigger workaround;
-(3) the streaming job's silver `truck_positions_current` side-effect upsert (near-zero-latency live map refresh) would need a second connector.
-The Spark version was already built and verified end-to-end at the time of the decision, which also weighed against switching to something unverified.
+- (3) the streaming job's silver `truck_positions_current` side-effect upsert (near-zero-latency live map refresh) would need a second connector.

 ## Resource-sharing model (one shared Spark cluster)